Loopring/protocols/packages/loopring_v3/DESIGN.md

 Recap:
 - DEXs/Wallets/Ring-matchers can keep track of his orders and the balances of his users because every order that is used needs to pass through him
-- Orders are cancelled by not signing any rings anymore with the order, which only the party with the dual-author keys stored in the order can do
+- Orders are canceled by not signing any rings anymore with the order, which only the party with the dual-author keys stored in the order can do.
-- No collisions (if all parties act correctly)
+- No collisions (if all parties act correctly).
-- Fine-grained order sharing with the possibility of a fee
+- Fine-grained order sharing with the possibility of a fee.
-- Same order can be shared multiple times in multiple rings with multiple parties
+- Same order can be shared multiple times in multiple rings with multiple parties.